LaurelineP/ztm-node/23-graphql-with-resolvers/README.md

 }
 ```
  ---------------------------
-### How GraphQL differ from a RestAPI or How is this better
+### How GraphQL differs from a RestAPI or How is this better
 - GraphQL simplify things by resolving 2 problematic:
 	- over fetching: fetching unnecessary data / doing multiple requests
 	- under fetching: query one even though this request different endpoint